-Student fees were first charged by the University in the 1920s with the establishment of an Incidental Fee.
+The University first assessed student fees in the 1920s with the establishment of an Incidental Fee.
 In 1960, the California Master Plan for Higher Education affirmed that UC should remain tuition-free (a widely held view at the time), but allowed that fees could be charged for costs not related to instruction.
 In the late 1960s, the Incidental Fee was renamed the Registration Fee, and revenue was used to support student services and financial aid.
 In 2010, the Registration Fee was renamed the Student Services Fee.

 The Educational Fee was established in 1970-71 and was originally intended to fund capital outlay.
 However, each year a greater proportion of the Educational Fee was allocated for student financial aid.
-Therefore in the late 1970s the Regents established that Educational Fee income was to be used exclusively for student financial aid and related programs.
+Consequently, in the late 1970s, the Regents stipulated that Educational Fee income was to be used exclusively for student financial aid and related programs.
 In 1981, the Regents extended the Educational Fee's use to include basic student services, which had lost State General Fund support.